tjyuanpeng/fcl/README.md

 ## update version

-before publish, you should run the following command
+before publishing, you should run the following command to add changesets

 ```shell
 pnpm changeset
 ```

-after running the command, changeset will create a markdown file to determine how to update versions
+after running the command, changeset will create a `.changeset/{UNIQUE_ID}.md` markdown file to determine how to update versions

 ## publish